 Each pay day, you must submit reports to the ATO.
 Look for software that allows you to write reports automatically and submit them online, as this can save you a lot of time.

 Better online banking – six aspects to look for

-- Support for your chosen accounting software.
+- Support for the accounting software you’ve chosen.

-- Ability to connect to your accounting software.
+- Connectivity to your accounting software.

 Test and test, then test again

 Once you’ve decided on the accounting software and bank account that’s right for your company, put it to the test.
 Do not attempt to make live payroll payments right away.
 Take the time to learn about the procedure.

 Check how efficiently your bank feed interfaces with your accounting software.
 Check to see if the numbers are correct.

 After that, you can switch to online payroll.
 Begin with a few test payments to ensure that everything is working properly.
 You could, for example, pay a small sum to yourself or a single employee.
 This would be a good initial test because you can easily reverse the transaction and receive your money back.